-Activity Name: Testing of food items in Food Component
+Activity Name: Test for fats in Food Component

 Step by Step Procedure:

-- Take small samples of each food item (rice, potato, milk, curd, and egg) and place them on separate plates or containers.
+- Take a small quantity of each food sample and place it on separate pieces of paper.

 Note down your observations in below table format

-- Use fresh food samples for accurate results.
+- Use small quantities of food samples for testing to avoid wastage.

 Lesson Learnt from Experiment:

 The experiment demonstrates a simple and quick method to test for the presence of fats in food samples.
 Fats are hydrophobic substances, and when rubbed on paper, they create translucent spots due to the paper’s semi-permeable nature.
 This method is not quantitative but can give a basic indication of the presence of fats in different food items.